diffix/dashboards/gui/docs/en/operation.md

 ## Troubleshooting

 If you find **Diffix Dashboards** doing something unexpected, you can export the logs collected by using the menu function `Actions -> Export Logs`.
-Review them to ensure they do not contain any personal data and send to [feedback@open-diffix.org](mailto:feedback@open-diffix.org).
+Review them to ensure they do not contain any personal data and send them to [feedback@open-diffix.org](mailto:feedback@open-diffix.org).